kuldeepaggarwal/current_weather/README.md

 # CurrentWeather

-It is a simple application to show weather for random locations.
+It is a simple application to show weather for random or a specified location.

 ### Requirements: